DW01/traktor-docs/engine/physics.md

 Traktor doesn't lock you into one physics solution.
 Instead, it supports two backends, each with its own strengths:

 **Jolt Physics** is the recommended choice for new projects.
 It's a modern engine designed for performance, making excellent use of multi-core processors.
-If you're building a game with lots of dynamic objects—think physics puzzles, destruction, or open worlds with interactive props—Jolt is your friend.
+If you're building a game with lots of dynamic objects.
+Think physics puzzles, destruction, or open worlds with interactive props—Jolt is your friend.

 **Bullet Physics** has been around longer and powers many commercial games.
 It's feature-rich and extremely stable.
 If you need specific features that Bullet excels at, or if you're working with existing Bullet-based tools, it's a solid choice.